 - Simpler to deploy

 Artificial Intelligence, and Machine Learning use predictive models to identify the different features for testing and prepare specific test plans without any human support.
 Therefore, automation testing teams can leverage AI and ML to improve their testing strategies.

 Also Read: How AI can change Software Testing?

-Test suites can be optimized by eliminating unneeded test cases and by making sure optimal test coverage is done by inspecting keywords.
-With AI and ML, a large amount of data can be analyzed, test cases can be reused, and detailed test reports can be generated.
-Even though it is impossible for humans to predict customer behavior, ML-enabled analytics can help by detecting unexplored sections.
+Test suites can be optimized by eliminating unneeded test cases and ensuring optimal test coverage is done by inspecting keywords.
+With AI and ML, much data can be analyzed, test cases can be reused, and detailed test reports can be generated.
+Even though humans can’t predict customer behavior, ML-enabled analytics can help by detecting unexplored sections.
 The insights can then be used to predict likely outcomes with the help of historical data.

 Some benefits of AI/ML Testing include